Kitsunechin/exercise-tracker-capstone-client/README.md

 ## Functionality
 The app's functionality includes:
-* Every User has the ability to create an account
+* Every visitor has the ability to create an account
-* Every user can log in to his/her account
+* Every registered user can log in to his/her account
-* Every user can view his/her exercises
+* Every registered user can view his/her exercises
-* Every user can add exercises to the list
+* Every registered user can add exercises to the list
-* Every user can see his/her weekly progress
+* Every registered user can see his/her weekly progress

 ## React Components Structure
 * __Index.js__ (stateless)
-    * __App.js__ (statfull)
+    * __App.js__ (statefull)
         * __RegistartionPage.js__ (statefull)
         * __LoginPage.js__ (statefull)
         * __Navigation.js__ (stateless)